~Crossing Cultures, Sharing Solutions, Shaping Leaders~

 While congratulating the Clinton Fellows, Mathew Joseph, Country Director-AIF said “We’re always delighted when the cohort of AIF Clinton Fellows completes a Fellowship journey in India.
 Through values like teamwork, perseverance, and humility they address the challenges they face in their service and ultimately succeed in making positive and lasting impacts in their host organizations.
 This makes the AIF Clinton Fellowship for Service in India one of the best service-based leadership programs in the world.”

 Since the first batch of Fellows who assisted in the post-earthquake rehabilitation of Gujarat in 2001, the AIF Clinton Fellowship Program has successfully paired 452 Fellows in service with 202 NGOs and social enterprises across 23 States, thus representing a collective force and organized network dedicated to social change in India.
+We are grateful to our donors for making this impact possible.

 About American India Foundation: